 Another important aspect that Silver wanted to change was the title of the script.
 Lacking the punch of Lethal Weapon or Commando, Silver felt that Nothing Lasts Forever would fail to draw in the right kind of audience and so immediately began searching for a new moniker, eventually settling on one that had been the original working title of another project he had recently purchased.
 Silver had already formed a strong professional relationship with Shane Black, who had not only conceived Lethal Weapon but had also taken a supporting role in Predator and so when he declared his frustration at not being able to find a title that would immediately appeal to an audience Black agreed for the project to be rebranded Die Hard, the original title for what would eventually become The Last Boy Scout.
 While De Souza added the final touches to the screenplay, the producers began to draw a shortlist of candidates who would be able to direct such a feature film.

-Following the recent and commercial success of the science fiction thriller RoboCop, Dutch filmmaker Paul Verhoeven would become the ideal filmmaker to capture both the complex action sequences and the story’s emotional core, something he had succeeded so well with on his recent blockbuster.
+Following the recent critical and commercial success of the science fiction thriller RoboCop, Dutch filmmaker Paul Verhoeven would become the ideal filmmaker to capture both the complex action sequences and the story’s emotional core, something he had succeeded so well with on his recent blockbuster.
 The story of a police office in a corrupt future who is betrayed by his superiors and resurrected as a cyborg, only to struggle with the memories of his past life, the concept for RoboCop would sound like a low budget b-movie but under the direction of Verhoeven, who had spent a decade courting controversy in his native country through a succession of notorious pictures, the film would prove to be an intelligent-yet-brutal depiction of a dystopian society where the police are powerless and the corporation that owns them also fund the criminals they are trying to bring to justice.
-This multi-layered narrative would appeal to both Gordon and Silver yet Verhoeven would eventually pass and turn his attention to a long-awaited adaptation of a Philip K. Dick short story, released in 1990 as Total Recall.
+This multi-layered narrative would appeal to both Gordon and Silver yet Verhoeven would eventually pass and instead turn his attention to a long-awaited adaptation of a Philip K. Dick short story, released in 1990 as Total Recall.

 With their first choice having declined, the producers would instead turn to a director who had already proven himself with Predator; John McTiernan.
 Yet despite being excited at the opportunity to work on another major motion picture, the filmmaker was somewhat hesitant about one aspect of the story.
 ‘I said, ‘The central problem here is that terrorism is not entertaining.
 There’s no fun in this.
 No one feels good about it.
 There’s no way you can convince someone to get a babysitter for the kids, go to this movie and come out saying, ‘Wow, this is a lot of fun.
 I got to go tell everybody else to come and see this.’
 If it’s about terrorism, that’s impossible,” admitted McTiernan.
 ‘I said, ‘Is there a way we could make this a robbery?’
 Everybody likes robbers.
 They’re good bad guys.
 They’re fun bad guys.
 There’s a basic change in the dynamic.
 Terrorism has always been something that makes us all feel sad.’
-This suggestion from their new director would come to shape another major change in the script, with the notion of the villains pretending to be political terrorists intend on forcing the government to release dangerous criminals, only to reveal the real motivation for the attack merely being a convoluted heist.
+This suggestion from their new director would come to shape another major change in the script, with the notion of the villains pretending to be political terrorists intent on forcing the government to release dangerous criminals, only to reveal the real motivation for the attack merely being a convoluted heist.

 While the character of John McClane may have gradually evolved through two writers and numerous drafts, by the time it came to casting it was clear that the filmmakers were still not quite sure what kind of man their hero would be.
 Having approached Richard Gere, Burt Reynolds and James Caan, all of whom had immediately rejected the notion, the producers attempted to persuade both Schwarzenegger and Stallone to take the role.
 With no major actors willing to read the script or accept the part they eventually turned their attention to the small screen and with a certain reluctance reached out to a thirty-two-year-old called Bruce Willis.
 Following minor appearances in Miami Vice and a new incarnation of The Twilight Zone, in which he had worked alongside horror filmmaker Wes Craven, Willis soon achieved the breakthrough he had been desperately craving when he was cast alongside Cybill Shepherd in the hit show Moonlighting.
 Having achieved success almost overnight he was eager to make the transition to motion pictures and under the guidance of legendary director Blake Edwards made his motion picture debut in the 1987 romantic comedy Blind Date.